 Another concern is the cost of content.
 With sports programming constantly going up in price, the company will have a tough time reaching profitability any time soon, unless the gambling side of the business takes off and that’s a muddy road to trod considering all the current restrictions and regulations in that world.

 The company’s potential is what makes it such a high reward long-term investment.
 You can never go wrong betting on vice stocks like Altria or Brown-Forman.
 Sports betting revenue in 2020 was a little over $1.5 billion.
 That number is expected to balloon a hundredfold as more states adopt legalization, and fuboTV’s revenue is sure to grow as a result.

 Streaming stocks are great investments, but there are plenty of other great opportunities in MyWallSt’s shortlist of market-beating stocks.
-Access them by starting your free trial today.
+Access them by starting your free access today.